bebrws/newblog/posts/Alacritty.md

 ---
-title: 'Alacritty - Fastest OSX Terminal?'
+title: 'Alacritty - A Fast OSX Terminal'
 author: 'Brad Barrows'
 date: '2020-9-17'
 hero_image: /static/alacritty.gif
 ---
-## Introducing Alacritty
+## Alacritty
-Alacritty is most likely the fastest GPU accelerated terminal emulator for OSX.
+Alacritty is the fastest GPU accelerated terminal emulator for OSX I have used.

 The only reason I hadn't tried it or used it very much before was the learning curve of a new terminal emulator and it's lack of tabs.